Chapter 9 – The Dream Daemon (Background Maintenance)

 half of the threat model: protecting the agent from hostile

 Dream increases the amount of Terrain text your system reads.
-That turns comments, tickets, and logs into an input channel, and you should treat it as adversarial.
+Every TODO comment, every ticket description, and every log line becomes an input channel, and you should treat it as adversarial.

 Actionable: What you can do this week